-- (a) the monetary aggregate M4 includes the M4 private sector's holdings of certificates of deposit, commercial paper, bonds, Floating Rate Notes and other instruments of up to and including five years' original maturity; - (b) M4 includes 95% of the domestic sterling inter-mfi difference, and adjustments for transit items; - (c) this analysis includes deposits from the UK public sector; - (d) in this analysis deposits from unincorporated businesses and non-profit institutions serving households are included in the appropriate industrial category, whereas in the sectoral analysis of M4 they are included in deposits from the households sector; - (e) this analysis will not be seasonally adjusted until a sufficient run of data is available; - (f) this analysis covers both sterling and other currencies.
+- The monetary aggregate M4 includes the M4 private sector's holdings of certificates of deposit, commercial paper, bonds, Floating Rate Notes and other instruments of up to and including five years' original maturity. - M4 includes 95% of the domestic sterling inter-mfi difference, and adjustments for transit items. - This analysis includes deposits from the UK public sector. - In this analysis deposits from unincorporated businesses and non-profit institutions serving households are included in the appropriate industrial category, whereas in the sectoral analysis of M4 they are included in deposits from the households sector. - This analysis will not be seasonally adjusted until a sufficient run of data is available. - This analysis covers both sterling and other currencies.